dynatrace-oss/OneAgent-SDK-Python-AutoInstrumentation/README.md

 `pip install autodynatrace`

-Just import it as soon as possible in your code.
+Just import it in your code.

 `import autodynatrace`